United States military and prostitution in South Korea: Post-military government rule

 In 2012, a United States Forces Korea public service announcement clarified, "Right now, young women are being lured to Korea thinking they will become singers and dancers," and "Instead, they will be sexually exploited in order to support their families."
 The United States Forces Korea posted a video on YouTube, clarifying that "buying overpriced drinks in a juicy bar supports the human trafficking industry, a form of modern-day slavery."
 However, some U.S. commanders continue to allow American soldiers to patronize the bars as long as they have not been caught directly engaging in prostitution or human trafficking.
 Most recently, in June 2013, General Jan-Marc Jouas placed all juicy bars outside Osan Air Base off-limits for Seventh Air Force personnel.
 This change in policy resulted in three weeks of large scale protests in the local area; however, General Jouas credits this change in policy as resulting in most juicy bars in the area closing down.

 In 2013, the Government of the Philippines stopped approving contracts that promoters used to bring Philippine women to South Korea to work near U.S. military bases.

 On June 25, 2014, 122 surviving Korean comfort women for the U.S. forces filed a lawsuit against their government to reclaim human dignity and demand ₩10 million compensation per plaintiff.
 According to the claim, they were supervised by the U.S. forces and the South Korean government and South Korean authorities colluded with pimps in blocking them from leaving.
 In 2017, a three judge panel of the Central District Court in Seoul ordered the government to pay 57 plaintiffs the equivalent of $4,240 each in compensation for physical and psychological damage.

 Since 2014, USFK has banned all American military service members from visiting any establishments that allow patrons to buy drinks (or juice) for the hostesses for the purposes of their companionship.
 Hostess bars, juicy bars and anywhere that the company of women can be purchased are off-limits to the American military.
 Since US military service members were a large source of the hostess bars' clientele, this effectively closed all hostessing themed establishments nearby to all US military bases in Korea.

-Trafficking in persons (TIP) ranking

-As of 2022. the U.S. State Department Trafficking in Persons Report evaluates each country's progress in anti-trafficking and places each country in a tiered ranking based on their governments' efforts to comply with the minimum standards for the elimination of trafficking as prescribed by the Victims of Trafficking and Violence Protection Act of 2000 (TVPA):